-In 2007, Sarah R. Kurtz was one of the prestigious awardees of the Dan David Prize Laureate for her work toward the development of concentration solar power systems using multi-junction solar cells.
+In 2007, Sarah R. Kurtz was one of the prestigious awardees of the Dan David Prize Laureate for her work toward the development of concentrator solar power systems using multi-junction solar cells.
 Kurtz helped pioneer the multi-junction solar cell used by most space satellites and NASA’s Mars rovers, Spirit and Opportunity.
-It was her desire to establish the Dan David Solar Fellowship, the first of its kind, to support graduate students working in the area of concentrating solar power systems.
+It was her desire to establish the Dan David Solar Fellowship, the first of its kind, to support graduate students working in the area of solar power systems.
+This Dan David Solar Fellowship is meant to provide freedom for a student and his/her faculty advisor to pursue solar-energy-related research projects, especially in the case where the Fellowship could enable a faculty member to expand a research program related to solar energy without the constraint of needing to deliver work to a sponsor.

 Eligibility Requirements & Standards

-- Preference will be given to continuing graduate students in a solar energy field, specifically concentrating on solar power systems using multi-junction solar cells.
+- Preference will be given to continuing graduate students in a solar energy field, or a project that advances the adoption of solar energy.

 - Preference will be given to those who show academic excellence and a clear desire to pursue a career in solar energy.